ScottLogic/blog/_posts/2024-09-03-sustainable-agile.md

 As the Scrum Master you ensure the team adheres to Agile principles and facilitates processes.

-- *P*rocess Optimization*: You can identify and eliminate wasteful practices in the development process, such as unnecessary meetings or redundant testing, that consume excessive energy.
+- *Process Optimization*: You can identify and eliminate wasteful practices in the development process, such as unnecessary meetings or redundant testing, that consume excessive energy.
 - *Green Agile Practices*: Promote the use of energy-efficient tools and methods and ensure that sustainability is part of the team’s definition of done.
 - *Integrating Technology Carbon Standard Practices*: The Scrum Master can educate the team on the Technology Carbon Standard, embedding it into the team's continuous improvement practices.